Arenavirus: Taxonomy

 Within the family Arenaviridae, arenaviruses were formerly all placed in the genus Arenavirus, but in 2015 were divided into the genera Mammarenavirus for those with mammalian hosts and Reptarenavirus for those infecting snakes.
 Reptarenaviruses and mammarenavirus are separated by an impenetrable species barrier.
 Infected rodents cannot pass disease onto snakes, and IBD in captive snakes is not transmissible to humans.

 A third genus, Hartmanivirus (not to be confused with genus Haartmanvirus of vibrio phages in family Demerecviridae, order Caudovirales), has also been established, including other species that infect snakes.
 The organisation of the genome of this genus is typical of arenaviruses but their glycoproteins resemble those of filoviruses.
 Species in this genus lack the matrix protein.

-A fourth genus, Antennavirus has also been established to accommodate two arenaviruses found in striated frogfish (Antennarius striatus).
-A third antennavirus has been detected in Chinook salmon and Sockeye salmon.
+A fourth genus, Antennavirus, has also been established to accommodate two arenaviruses found in striated frogfish (Antennarius striatus).
+A third antennavirus has been detected in Chinook salmon and sockeye salmon.

 Mammarenaviruses can be divided into two serogroups, which differ genetically and by geographical distribution:

 When the virus is classified "Old World" this means it was found in the Eastern Hemisphere in places such as Europe, Asia, and Africa.
 When it is found in the Western Hemisphere, in places such as Argentina, Bolivia, Venezuela, Brazil, and the United States, it is classified "New World".
 Lymphocytic choriomeningitis (LCM) virus is the only mammarenavirus found worldwide because of its ubiquitous Old World host, the house mouse.
-Old and New World area viruses appear to have diverged ~45,000 years ago.
-The Old World Mammarenaviruses originated ~23.1-1.88 thousand years ago, most likely in Southern Africa while the New World Mammarenaviruses evolved in the Latin America-Caribbean region ~41.4-3.3 thousand years ago.
+Old and New World arenaviruses appear to have diverged ~45,000 years ago.
+The Old World Mammarenaviruses originated ~23.1-1.88 thousand years ago, most likely in Southern Africa, while the New World Mammarenaviruses evolved in the Latin America-Caribbean region ~41.4-3.3 thousand years ago.